-Report on Compliance and Other Matters
+Compliance and Other Matters

-As part of obtaining reasonable assurance about whether Waterworks District 11 of Wards 4 and 7 of Calcasieu Parish, Louisiana's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
-However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether Waterworks District No. 9 of Ward 4 of Calcasieu Parish, Louisiana's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed no instance of noncompliance or other matters that is required to be reported under Government Auditing Standards.

-District's Response to Findings
+Waterworks District No. 9 of Ward 4 of Calcasieu Parish, Louisiana's Response to Findings

-Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
-The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Waterworks District No. 9 of Ward 4 of Calcasieu Parish, Louisiana's response to the findings identified in my audit is described in the accompanying Schedule of Findings and Responses.
+Waterworks District No. 9 of Ward 4 of Calcasieu Parish, Louisiana's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.